5 Technologies to Help You Overcome COVID-19 Crisis

-Infopulse analysts lined up the latest technology and business data from and to determine how the technological portfolios have changed due to COVID-19.
+Infopulse analysts lined up the latest technology and business data from IDC Global and Deloitte to determine how the technological portfolios have changed due to COVID-19.

 Below we present a summary of our findings, along with strategic advice on trending sustainably through the new reality of remote work and distributed operations.

 Remote work has been on the rise since the beginning of the pandemic.
 The telecommuting trend that started as an unplanned global “work-from-home experiment” now seems to be staying for the long-term.
 To optimize operational costs, a lot of enterprises are considering a permanent remote working model for some of their teams.
 Twitter, Facebook and Square were among the first to allow their employees to work remotely for as long as they wanted to.
 Larger enterprises are following suit.
 In fact, Global Workplace Analytics predicts that by the end of 2021, 25-30% of the US workforce will be working remotely multiple days per week.

 The rapid rise in telecommuting also surged the demand for respective business and information technology applications:

 - Comprehensive virtual workplace apps such as Microsoft 365 and Microsoft Teams

 In March 2020, Microsoft Teams had a new daily record in usage – 2.7 billion meeting minutes.
 That should come as no surprise considering the company’s major push towards upgrading Office 365 offerings and making them even more adaptable to fully remote operations.
 One of our clients, a major pharmaceutical company, further reports that Office 365 adoption for their team of 250+ people had a positive impact on their day-to-day productivity and profitability.